 Introduction

-This Requirements Specifications Document (RSD) is developed for the Veterans Health Information Systems and Technology Architecture (VistA) Services Assembler Phase 2 (VSA-P2) project supported by the Office of Information and Technology (OI&T)/Product Development (PD) division.
+This Requirements Specifications Document (RSD) is developed for the Veterans Health Information Systems and Technology Architecture (VistA) Services Assembler (VSA) Phase 2.5 (VSA-P2.5) project supported by the Office of Information and Technology (OI&T)/Product Development (PD) division.
 The majority of Department of Veterans Affairs (VA) healthcare computing involves VistA and applications integrated with VistA.
 The increasing need to integrate VA computing systems across business domains and with external systems such as the Department of Defense (DoD), has taken precedence in bridging the technical gap between legacy VistA and disparate technologies of Commercial-Off-The-Shelf (COTS) products.
 In addition, the VA healthcare Service Oriented Architecture (SOA) currently faces challenges in:

 Exposing existing and new VistA business functionality and data securely and efficiently.